connorcoley/rdchiral/templates/README.md

 $ python clean_and_extract_uspto.py
 ```

 This will generate `data/uspto.reactions.json.gz` and `data/uspto.templates.json.gz`.
+These two files can also be downloaded directly from [here](https://chemrxiv.org/articles/RDChiral_An_RDKit_Wrapper_for_Handling_Stereochemistry_in_Retrosynthetic_Template_Extraction_and_Application/7949024) if you do not wish to re-run the extraction code.

 TODO:
 * better documentation